- Profit or Loss From Business

 Federal income taxes, including your self-employment tax.
-However, you can deduct one-half of your self-employment tax on Form 1040, line 27 (or Form 1040NR, line 27, when covered under the U.S. social security system due to an international social security agreement).
+However, you can deduct one-half of your self-employment tax on Schedule 1 (Form 1040), line 27 (or Form 1040NR, line 27, when covered under the U.S. social security system due to an international social security agreement).

 Estate and gift taxes.

 Taxes assessed to pay for improvements, such as paving and sewers.

 Taxes on your home or personal use property.

 State and local sales taxes on property purchased for use in your business.
 Instead, treat these taxes as part of the cost of the property.